sbma44/us_nbi_osm_import/README.md

 > http://bl.ocks.org/d/b91cd6d30b6556c08620

 The highlighted bridge way is not closely matched to the NBI point.
 This may be because of imprecision in the NBI dataset or because the NBI treats as a single unit a structure that is composed of multiple ways in OSM.
-Whatever the case, the impact of the underclearance and operating load classifications are likely to be minimal: the structures over Halsey Ave will be built to support a uniform clearance, and
+Whatever the case, the impact of the underclearance and operating load classifications are likely to be minimal: the structures over Halsey Ave will be built to support a uniform clearance.

 One failure mode for the import is matching an OSM way to an imprecisely-positioned NBI bridge.
-This occurs

-## Known Bugs

-build/MD/70761185.json
+NBI data has varying levels of precision.
+Again, structures that are close together generally support similar classes of traffic.
+But we could exclude NBI bridges that are within close range of each other and have substantially varying characteristics.

 ## Contact

 tlee (at) mapbox (dot) com

 ## License